-As you may have noticed in recent years, the Lightning Network is starting to gain more traction.
+As you may have noticed in recent years, the Lightning Network is gaining more traction.
 Suppose you haven’t heard of this before.
-In that case, it’s an attempt to extend bitcoin with a second layer that can provide extremely high transaction throughput and very inexpensive transactions (among some other useful things).
-You may have noticed in this guide that the speed, cost, and some of the other limitations of sending messages using Bitcoin make it far from practical for instant message style communication.
+In that case, it’s an attempt to extend bitcoin with a second layer that can provide extremely high transaction throughput and very inexpensive transactions (among other valuable things).
+You may have noticed in this guide that the speed, cost, and other limitations of sending messages using Bitcoin make it far from practical for instant message-style communication.
 However, some experimentation has begun to provide ways to leverage many of the benefits of using the Lightning Network to help provide a more practical way to send secure messages using Bitcoin.

-One example worth checking out is called Juggernaut; it boasts being able to send messages while being end-to-end encrypted, routed via the TOR network, and even having support for payments between users in a really simplified way.
-While you will need a Lightning node to use it, there’s some interesting information about the project on the official website.
+One example worth checking out is called Juggernaut; it boasts being able to send messages while being end-to-end encrypted, routed via the TOR network, and even having support for payments between users in a simplified way.
+While you will need a Lightning node to use it, there’s some interesting information on the official website about the project.